gatsbyjs/gatsby/docs/docs/mdx/markdown-syntax.md

 - MDX is a superset of Markdown.
 It allows you to write JSX inside markdown.
 This includes importing and rendering React components!

-## Processing markdown and MDX in Gatsby:
+## Processing Markdown and MDX in Gatsby:

 - In order to process and use Markdown or MDX in Gatsby, you can use the [gatsby-source-filesystem](/docs/sourcing-from-the-filesystem) plugin
 - You can check out the package [README](/packages/gatsby-source-filesystem) for more information on how it works!